act-rules/act-rules.github.io/pages/examples/element-language.md

 ## Nested Browsing Contexts

 This `div` element has a most common language of English.
 The content of the `iframe` element is taken into account because the `iframe` will be rendered as if it's part of the same page.
-Note that `iframe` are intented to provide a layer of isolation (for privacy and security reasons), so it is not clear whether the outer `lang` attribute is inherited inside it or not.
+Note that `iframe` are intended to provide a layer of isolation (for privacy and security reasons), so it is not clear whether the outer `lang` attribute is inherited inside it or not.
 It is clear, however, that the `span` element will not inherit it and therefore it is not considered when figuring out the most common language of the `div` element.

 ```html
 <div lang="en">